Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback

 \subsection{VLA}

-The radio centimetre continuum emission from the IRAS~18162-2048 region was observed with the Karl G. Jansky Very Large Array (VLA) of the National Radio Astronomy Observatory (NRAO) in A configuration (VLA-A) at C (convering the frequency range 4–8~GHz, i.e., $\sim$6~cm) and X (covering 8–12~GHz, i.e., $\sim$3~cm) bands during August 2019 (project code: 19A-321, PI: A.R.
+The radio centimetre continuum emission from the IRAS~18162-2048 region was observed with the \textit{Karl G. Jansky }Very Large Array (VLA) of the National Radio Astronomy Observatory (NRAO) in A configuration (VLA-A) at C (covering the frequency range 4–8~GHz, i.e. $\sim$6~cm) and X (covering 8–12~GHz, i.e. $\sim$3~cm) bands during August 2019 (project code: 19A-321, PI: A.R.
 Rodr\'iguez-Kamenetzky).
 The phase centre was set at R.A.
 (J2000) = $18^\mathrm{h}19^\mathrm{m}12.09^\mathrm{s}$, Dec.
 (J2000) = $+20^\circ{}47\arcmin30.89\arcsec$.

-Data calibration was conducted with the Common Astronomy Software Applications \citep[\texttt{CASA}, version 6.4.1;][]{casa2022} package using the NRAO pipeline optimised for VLA continuum observations.
+Data calibration was conducted with the Common Astronomy Software Applications \citep[\texttt{CASA}; version 6.4.1;][]{casa2022} package using the NRAO pipeline optimised for VLA continuum observations.
 We adopted the standard frequency setup for the continuum, utilising 2 MHz-wide channels across the full bandwidth of each band.
 The source 3C 286 served as both the bandpass and flux calibrator, while complex gain calibration (phase and amplitude) was derived from frequent observations of J1911–2006.
 Calibrated datasets from both bands were concatenated into a single file for subsequent imaging and self-calibration.
-Imaging was carried out with \texttt{CASA}'s \texttt{tclean} task, employing multifrequency synthesis (nterms = 2) and multiscale cleaning algorithms \citep{rau2011}.
-Primary beam correction was applied, and superuniform weighting was used to maximise angular resolution, yielding a restoring beam of $0.30\arcsec\times0.14\arcsec$ with a PA of $21.5^\circ{}$, and a root mean square (rms) noise $\sigma=7~\mu$Jy beam$^{-1}$.
+Imaging was carried out with the \texttt{tclean} task in \texttt{CASA}, employing multi-frequency synthesis (nterms = 2) and multi-scale cleaning algorithms \citep{rau2011}.
+Primary beam correction was applied, and super-uniform weighting was used to maximise angular resolution, yielding a restoring beam of $0.30\arcsec\times0.14\arcsec$ with a position angle of $21.5^\circ{}$ and a root mean square (rms) noise $\sigma=7~\mu$Jy beam$^{-1}$.